-The core course in Public Health is a 3 months course that prepares health managers to use a public health approach to address the problems in your country, taking into account epidemiology, health system aspects and broader social determinants of health.
+The core course in Public Health is a three month course that prepares health managers to use a public health approach to address health issues in their country, taking into account epidemiology, health system aspects and broader social determinants of health.
 The course will prepare you to solve complex public health problems systematically.

-The course can be taken as a stand alone course or as part of a (part-time) Master in Public Health.
+The course can be taken as a stand-alone course or as part of a (part-time) Master of Public Health.
 This course is targeted at those who aspire to management positions in the public health.

-The full-time Master of Public Health (MPH) (formerly known as International Course in Health Development / ICHD) is an annual 12-month MPH programme organized by the Royal Tropical Institute (KIT) and the Vrije Universiteit Amsterdam (VU).
+The full-time Master of Public Health (MPH) (formerly known as International Course in Health Development) is an annual 12-month MPH programme organized by the Royal Tropical Institute (KIT) and the Vrije Universiteit Amsterdam (VU).
 Participants can choose from the following study tracks: